25 September 2023

 - Previous experience in statistical/probabilistic modelling

-- Contact the Primary Supervisor, Vikram Garaniya, to discuss your suitability and the project's requirements; and
+- Contact A/Prof Vikram Garaniya to discuss your suitability and the project's requirements; and

 - Copy and paste the title of the project from this advertisement into your application.
 If you don’t correctly do this your application may be rejected.